3-shake/alert-menta/README.md

 The `.github/workflows/alert-menta.yaml` in this repository is a template.
 The contents are as follows:
 ```
 name: "Alert-Menta: Reacts to specific commands"
-run-name: LLM responds to issues against the repository.:rocket:
+run-name: LLM responds to issues against the repository.🚀

 on:
   issue_comment: